This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 We Need More Than Dollars — We Need Power

-We cannot keep voting the same way in the same system and expect the system to love us back in the end.
+We cannot keep voting the same way, in the same system, and expect the system to reward us with protection on the other side of it.

-• We need Candidates beyond the two-party system
+• Candidates beyond the two-party pipeline when neither side is delivering protection

-• Elect candidates who will enforce economic protections
+• Elected officials who will enforce economic protections (not just campaign promises)

-• policy architects who actually understand racialized economics and Advocate for wealth redistribution policies
+• Policy architects who understand racialized economics and are willing to advocate for wealth redistribution—not charity

-• political movements built on participation, and that don’t require billionaire donors
+• Political movements built on participation that aren’t dependent on billionaire donors

-• public policies that redistribute wealth on a federal level — not “grants” with strings attached
+• Federal public policies that redistribute wealth, not “grants” with strings attached, are designed to keep people compliant

 We Need Policy — Not Clichés